 Now, having worked as a tour leader for ten years, Khalid loves showing visitors his home country, and still has a burning passion for meeting people from all corners of the world.
 If he had to pick a highlight?
 Helping a group of travellers join in at a traditional Moroccan wedding party.

-Where she guides: Antarctica and the Arctic
+Where she guides: Antarctica

 Booked through: Polar Latitudes

 Hayley loves her office job: extreme weather, remote locations and wildlife and scenery that takes the breath away.
 Even after 13 years of adventuring to Antarctica, she never gets tired of walking among the penguins, floating past icebergs or waiting for a humpback whale to breach.
 In her own words, she’s "addicted".
 It’s an obsession that rubs off on her clients, too.